 Since the birth of the automobile in the late 1800s, car owners have sought to make cars go faster.
 This led to stripping away any unwanted weight including fenders, running boards, seats, etc. and increasing the engines performance.
 This quest for speed gave birth to what we know today as the Hot Rod.
-Fords were favored by many early hot rodder’s for their lightweight body’s and powerful Flathead V8 engines.
-These early cars set the bar for what is still considered today some of the coolest rides on the strip or street.
+Fords were favored by many early Hot Rodders for their lightweight bodies and powerful Flathead V8 engines.
+These early cars set the bar for what are still considered today some of the coolest rides on the strip or street.

-Completing the look of an Early Hot Rod, Dan chose aircraft bomber style seats to give his ride that nostalgic look.
-Even though this car had been in his family since new, Dan with the help of a close friend completed the rebirth of this great ride in roughly 2-years, although he admits to accomplishing this required many nights and weekends in the shop.
-If you see this great ride at a local show be certain to say hello and take a moment to appreciate this awesome 1929 Model A 2-door sedan.
+Completing the look of an Early Hot Rod, Dan chose aircraft bomber-style seats to give his ride that nostalgic look.
+Even though this car had been in his family since it was new, Dan (with the help of a close friend) completed the rebirth of this great ride in roughly two years, although he admits this required many nights and weekends in the shop.
+If you see this great ride at a local show, be certain to say hello and take a moment to appreciate this awesome 1929 Model A two-door sedan.